saltyorg/docs/docs/saltbox/install/install.md

 3. Domain that you want to use for the server.

-    If this is left blanbk,. applications will be accessible at IP:PORT instead of via subdomains.
+    If this is left blank, applications will be accessible at IP:PORT instead of via subdomains.

 4. Email address used for Let's Encrypt SSL certificates.